larriant/thepheonixproject/groups.md

 http://openspaceworld.org/wp2/

 The theme or purpose on which we’ve been invited to work was open, broad, and demands a creative, collective response.
-The

 The big empty wall is in fact our agenda.
 He reassures us that it will, within the hour, be filled with discussion topics related to the theme.